 Kicksledding

 If you and your dog are not quite ready for the Iditarod but love the idea of mushing, try kicksledding.
-Developed in Scandinavia as a way to navigate icy streets, kicksledding requires a sled, harness for your dog, and towline.
+Developed in Scandinavia as a way to navigate icy streets, kicksledding requires a sled, a harness for your dog, and a towline.

 It’s not meant for deep snow and works best on flat, slick surfaces or packed snow.
-It also requires that your dog learn some kicksledding cues since they must respond to your voice commands.
+It also requires that your dog learn some kicksledding cues, since they must respond to your voice commands.
 While not quite as complicated or taxing as mushing, be prepared for a pretty vigorous workout.

 Snowshoeing

 For a gentler winter workout, try snowshoeing with your dog.
-All you need are snowshoes, belt, harness, and towline.
+All you need are snowshoes, a belt, a harness, and a towline.
 Depending on how adventurous you’re feeling and how much exercise your dog can handle, a snowshoe outing can be as leisurely as gliding through familiar trails and parks or as rigorous as making your way through deep powder.

 Canicross

 As in kicksledding and mushing, the human is the driver, issuing voice commands, so your dog should know and respond to commands.
 Your choice of locale is virtually unlimited, from forest trails to local parks to the beach or the mountains.
-It’s best to vary terrain between harder and softer ground since that will be easier on muscles for both of you.
-Although working breeds tend to be most popular for Canicross, any dog that likes to run and is in good shape can make a great Canicross teammate.
+It’s best to vary the terrain between harder and softer ground since that will be easier on muscles for both of you.
+Although working breeds tend to be most popular for Canicross, any dog that likes to run and is in good shape can make a great teammate.

 Scavenger Hunts